adrienjoly/adrienjoly.github.io/music/index.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/245733345&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/adrienjoly" title="adrienjoly" target="_blank" style="color: #cccccc; text-decoration: none;">adrienjoly</a> · <a href="https://soundcloud.com/adrienjoly/wolfentrap-3d" title="Wolfentrap 3D" target="_blank" style="color: #cccccc; text-decoration: none;">Wolfentrap 3D</a></div>

+## Favorite tools

+Here are apps I use with my band:

+- I compose musical ideas with [GarageBand](https://www.apple.com/mac/garageband/) for Mac.
+- I use [‎Voice Record Pro](https://apps.apple.com/us/app/voice-record-pro/id546983235) for iPhone to record rehearsals and quickly upload all tracks in MP3 format to our shared Google Drive folder, at the end of the rehearsal.
+- I practice my tempo with [Soundbrenner's metronome](https://www.soundbrenner.com/the-metronome-app) for iPhone.
+- I use [Jamulus](https://jamulus.io/) to jam with remote musicians, from home.

+Here is a selection of tools I enjoy using to experiment with musical creation:

+- [Chord AI](https://www.chordai.net/) is a free mobile app that records what is being played through the phone's microphone and detects the chords in real time.
+After your performance, you can listen to it and see the chords on the recorded waveform.
+Very handy to keep musical notes and learn the name of chords!
+(Before it was killed by Apple, I was using "[Mémo Musical](https://support.apple.com/fr-fr/HT211824)" for that)
+- [Yamaha Synth Book](https://fr.yamaha.com/fr/products/music_production/apps/yamaha_synth_book/index.html) is a free mobile app that makes it easy to play beats & predefined chord pads on the go, using the touchscreen.
+- I use [Ableton Live](https://www.ableton.com/en/live/) as a DAW when I want to build songs without interacting with my computer, by pressing the record/playback buttons of my MIDI controller.
+- [SimpleSynth](https://notahat.com/simplesynth/) is handy when I want to play something quickly with my MIDI controller, without starting a DAW.
+- [Synthesia](https://synthesiagame.com/) is great to learn how to play any song (from a MIDI file) on the piano, and it feels like a video game.